cs3110/textbook/src/chapters/ds/promises.md

 server needs to respond to many requests from clients, and clients would prefer not to wait.
-If an assignment is released in CMS, for example, you would prefer to be able to view that assignment at the same time as everyone else in the class, rather than having to "take a number" a wait for your number to be called&mdash;as at the Department of Motor Vehicles, or at an old-fashioned deli, etc.
+If an assignment is released in CMS, for example, you would prefer to be able to view that assignment at the same time as everyone else in the class, rather than having to "take a number" and wait for your number to be called&mdash;as at the Department of Motor Vehicles, or at an old-fashioned deli, etc.